marmarek/qubes-doc/external/os-guides/netbsd.md

 ---
+lang: en
 layout: doc
+permalink: /doc/netbsd/
+ref: 84
 title: How to Create a NetBSD VM
-permalink: /doc/netbsd/
 ---

 How to Create a NetBSD VM